Anyone in Northern Ireland selling medicines to the public via a website must still comply with the requirement to apply the EU common logo.

 The Distance Selling logo was brought in by the Falsified Medicines Directive.

-The Falsified Medicines Directive is transposed into UK law through amendments to The Human Medicines Regulations 2012 [SI 2012/1916] with the relevant provisions relating to the sale of medicines to the public at a distance coming into force on 1 July 2015.
+The Falsified Medicines Directive is transposed into UK law through amendments to The Human Medicines Regulations 2012 [SI 2012/1916].

 Report a suspicious website